 This is real horror.So there we are, with two needy characters doing a sensuous dance around each other, spiraling their way to hell.I LOVED this movie, but the critics who discussed its “romanticism”…well, let’s just say I wonder if they’ve ever had a healthy relationship in their lives.If this is “romanticism” the term itself needs to be redefined.

-For the last twenty-five years or so I’ve been a lecturer, coach, novelist and television writer.
+For the last thirty years or so I’ve been a lecturer, coach, novelist and television writer.
 For the last forty years I’ve been involved variously in the martial arts, and for all my life I’ve studied and enjoyed yoga.
 Not that I worked at it as hard and honestly as I should have—I’d be a combination of BKS Iyengar and Bruce Lee if I had.

-After publishing about two million words of science fiction (including the New York Times bestsellers The Legacy of Heorot and The Cestus Deception) and having about twenty hours of produced television shows (including The Twilight Zone, Outer Limits, Andromeda, and Stargate, as well as four episodes of the immortal Baywatch), I’ve got opinions on the writing life.
+After publishing about three million words of science fiction (including the New York Times bestsellers The Legacy of Heorot and The Cestus Deception) and having about twenty hours of produced television shows (including The Twilight Zone, Outer Limits, Andromeda, and Stargate, as well as four episodes of the immortal Baywatch), I’ve got opinions on the writing life.

 After earning black belts in Judo and Karate, and practicing the Indonesian art of Pentjak Silat Serak for the last fifteen, well, I have some opinions there, as well.
 And having struggled to live consciously since childhood...well, those opinions are probably strongest of all.